python/devguide/garbage_collector.rst

 because it still has its own internal reference and therefore it will never be cleaned just by simple reference counting.
 For this reason some additional machinery is needed to clean these reference cycles between objects once they become unreachable.
-We normally refer to this additional machinery as the Garbage Collector, but technically reference counting is also a form of garbage collection.
+This is the cyclic garbage collector, usually called just Garbage Collector (GC), even though reference counting is also a form of garbage collection.

 Memory layout and object structure
 ----------------------------------